ggedik/Numerical-Optimization-Targeting-Sustainable-Computing/README.md

 # Numerical Optimization Targeting Sustainable Scientific Computing

-This repo contains some of the source files for my end-of-studies internship report/master's thesis at Umea University in Division of Computing Science under the supervision of Roman Iakymchuk and co-supervision of Pablo de Oliveira Castro, as part of my M.Sc. in High Performance Computing and Simulation at Paris-Saclay University, UVSQ.
+This repo contains some of the source files for my end-of-studies internship report/master's thesis at Umea University in Division of Computing Science under the supervision of Roman Iakymchuk and co-supervision of Pablo de Oliveira Castro, as part of my M.Sc. in High Performance Computing and Simulation at Paris-Saclay University, UVSQ.<br>
 The source codes of the benchmarks, along with their mixed precision implementations done in this work are not included in this repository.
-The details regarding mixed precision implementations are given in the report.
+The details regarding mixed precision implementations are given in the report.<br>
 This repository provides support for computer arithmetic tools.
-Some scripts may require minor adjustments, such as updating file paths and other configurations.
+Some scripts may require minor adjustments, such as updating file paths and other configurations.<br>

 ## Structure

-.
+.<br>
-├── energy			: Directory containing scripts related to energy measurements │   ├── measure_energy.py	: Script for measuring energy consumption using specific tools │   └── process_measurements.py	: Script for processing and analyzing the collected energy measurement data ├── make_animation.ipynb	: Jupyter Notebook used for creating animations related to Reactor Simulator ├── presentation_GEDIK.pdf	: Presentation of the project, summarizing the research outcomes ├── README.md			: Main README file providing
+├── energy			: Directory containing scripts related to energy measurements.<br>
+│   ├── measure_energy.py	: Script for measuring energy consumption using specific tools.<br>
+│   └── process_measurements.py	: Script for processing and analyzing the collected energy measurement data.<br>
+├── make_animation.ipynb	: Jupyter Notebook used for creating animations related to Reactor Simulator.<br>
+├── presentation_GEDIK.pdf	: Presentation of the project, summarizing the research outcomes.<br>
+├── README.md			: Main README file.<br>
 └── vfc				: Directory containing work related to Verificarlo.
-Finding minimal precision for code regions, doing MCA analysis.
+Finding minimal precision for code regions, doing MCA analysis.<br>
-    ├── LULESH			: Folder dedicated to the LULESH application, containing scripts └── REACTOR_SIMULATOR	: Folder dedicated to the Reactor Simulator, containing scripts
+    ├── LULESH			: Folder dedicated to the LULESH application, containing scripts.<br>
+    └── REACTOR_SIMULATOR	: Folder dedicated to the Reactor Simulator, containing scripts.<br>
 ## Requirements
 In order to be able to replicate the results obtained in this research you must have: